Average Weather in January in Enterprise Alabama, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Enterprise is gradually increasing during January, increasing by 98°F, from 39°F to 137°F, over the course of the month.
+The average accumulated growing degree days in Enterprise are gradually increasing during January, increasing by 132°F, from 0°F to 132°F, over the course of the month.

 Growing Degree Days in January